LOAD METER BILL {{ stageWattsLabel }} {{ stageHoursLabel }} {{ stageRateLabel }}

 Should I use nameplate watts or measured average watts?

 Use measured average watts when the reading covers a representative period.
-Use nameplate watts for steady loads or when you want a conservative first estimate for a load that may not run at full draw continuously.
+Use nameplate watts for steady loads or when you want a conservative first estimate.

 Why does annual-kWh mode skip runtime and duty cycle?

 A yearly kWh value already includes assumed use.
-Adding hours and duty cycle on top of that would count the schedule twice.
+Adding hours and duty cycle on top of it would count the schedule twice.

 What electricity price should I enter?

 Enter the per-kWh price that changes when you use more electricity.
-If your bill has energy, delivery, or rider charges that scale with kWh, include them.
-Leave out fixed monthly fees.
+Include kWh-based delivery or rider charges when they apply, and leave out fixed monthly fees.

 Why does my estimate not match the whole utility bill?